Skip to content

 Nara Escape is one of Dubai's most refined luxury desert experiences, located inside the protected Dubai Desert Conservation Reserve (DDCR).
 The brand was launched in 2018 by founder and CEO Stephanie Reichenbach, with the name drawn from the initials of her four sons: Neil, Adam, Ryan, and Adrian.

 The standout offering in the Nara lineup is The Nest, a private eco-luxury escape with 14 exclusive dune-shaped pods hidden in the desert landscape.
 Each one comes with a king-size bed, ensuite bathroom, private terrace, climate control, WiFi, minibar, fire pit, and premium bath amenities.
-Nara The nests were designed by award-winning architect Gianni Ranaulo.
+The pods were designed by award-winning architect Gianni Ranaulo.
 The front of each pod is made entirely of glass, giving guests an unobstructed view of the surrounding reserve from inside.

 The full Nara experience pairs an evening at Sonara Camp with the overnight Nest stay.
 Packages include a desert safari, tapas and pizza at sunset, sandboarding, and morning camel rides.
-Optional add-ons include a Sky Safari with an on-site astronomer, yoga at dawn, a falcon encounter, cinema under the stars, and private 4×4 chauffeur transfers.
-Nara
+Optional add-ons include a Sky Safari with an on-site astronomer, yoga at dawn, a falcon encounter, cinema under the stars, and private 4x4 chauffeur transfers.

-The Nest has only 14 pods, and availability is limited, particularly during peak winter months.
+The Nest has only 14 pods, and availability is limited — particularly during peak winter months.
 Booking well in advance is strongly recommended.
 The property is approximately 40 minutes from Downtown Dubai and 45 minutes from Dubai International Airport.

-📍Nara Escape, Dubai, United Arab Emirates AE
+📍 Nara Escape, Dubai, United Arab Emirates

-📞 +971 4 223 8011 |
+📞 +971 4 223 8011

 The spa at Bab Al Shams is located in a separate facility, a buggy ride from the main building.
-It includes a spa, hammam, pool, and gym, all with panoramic desert views.
+It includes a spa, hammam, pool, and gym — all with panoramic desert views.
 The hammam experience follows traditional Moroccan practices, with black soap, kessa exfoliation, and organic botanicals.

 Current offers include up to 25% off room rates and complimentary stays for kids under 12, valid for travel between February 20 and October 31, 2026.
 Contact the resort directly for current activity pricing, including the hot air balloon experience.

-📍 Located in the Margham desert, 45 minutes from downtown Dubai
+📍 Located in the Margham desert, 45 minutes from Downtown Dubai

 📞 +971 4 809 6100